What Is a Luau in Hawaii? A Deep Dive Into Local Traditions

 Book Now

+Luaus, new and ancient, focus on one particular aspect: the cherishing of good food.
 In ancient Hawaii, the luau was called "aha'aina" and it was deeply religious and restrictive, prohibiting men and women from eating together.
-Traditional Hawaiian foods at the time, like moi, pork and bananas, were only eaten by chiefs and the King of ancient Hawaii, mainly because these foods symbolized virtues the person consuming them hoped to attain.
+Traditional Hawaiian luau foods at the time, like moi, pork and bananas, were only eaten by chiefs and the King of ancient Hawaii, mainly because these foods symbolized virtues the person consuming them hoped to attain.
 King Kamehameha II abolished the Kapu (taboo) system in 1819 and commemorated this trailblazing decision with a feast that included women.
 With this change, he revolutionized the tradition and ended the religious influence on Hawaiian celebrations.
 This, in turn, gave way to the modern luau.
+Understanding this historic background made me appreciate how luaus in Hawaii have become so welcoming and inclusive today.

-In the Hawaiian language, the word luau translates to "taro plant," and its leaves are baked in coconut milk to accompany different dishes, including squid and chicken, both staples of a Hawaiian feast.
-Originally, the food was served on the floor and people ate it from lauhalas (large woven mats) with their hands.
-Dishes were interestingly called by the number of fingers needed to grab them: "three-finger," "two-finger," or "one-finger poi," for example.
 Dishes were surrounded by elaborate centerpieces made of eye-catching tropical flowers, fruits, ferns and leaves.
 These were large and extravagant events, many attended by hundreds, sometimes thousands, of people, depending on the celebration.
 One of the largest luaus was held by King Kamehameha III in 1847 when he hosted thousands of guests with a celebration that required close to 300 pigs, 2,200 coconuts, 4,000 taro tops and more than 5,000 fish.
+This feast showcased how the underground imu oven would often be used to prepare the food in a way that symbolized unity and abundance, a hallmark of any luau feast.

-One of the main draws of a luau is the food, and I was particularly excited about trying new dishes that are reflective of Hawaiian culture and history.
-Luaus new and ancient focused on one particular aspect: the cherishing of good food.
 Some luaus today serve plated meals, though most are presented in the form of a buffet or "ohana," which is the family-style sharing of food.
 The modern Hawaiian luau mirrors the state's multicultural society and because of this, you can expect the traditional luau foods to vary depending on where you go.
 This also applies to family luaus — they are as varied as the families that prepare them.
 I attended a visitor luau, which served dishes like pork, rice and fresh fruits.

 Intrigued by the idea of a Hawaiian luau?
 Imagine this: Heart-pounding Hawaiian chanting, captivating dance routines, and sweet-scented leis.
 I had arrived at my first luau and a feast awaited.
 As soon as I laid eyes on the buffet, I knew this was a festival of food, a celebration of Hawaiian bounty.
 This took me back to my visit to the Polynesian Cultural Center, where I learned that ancient luaus consisted of what trans-Pacific Polynesians could carry on their canoes, mainly fish, birds, breadfruit, coconut, seaweed and taro.
 Once the Hawaiian archipelago started to receive an influx of foreigners — mostly missionaries and whalers from Japan, Korea, China, Portugal and the Philippines — influences began to take hold.
 What I was witnessing at the luau's buffet was a product of all of those culinary connections.
+I even saw lomi salmon served alongside staples like cooked imu pork, which underscored how diverse and layered this luau feast can be.

-The long buffet tables looked like beautiful gardens.
-They were adorned with palm fronds, taro leaves and flowers.
-I could tell that meat is a mainstay, so I grabbed a plate and tried kalua pig (shredded pork), which is cooked in an underground oven called an imu.
-This was love at first bite for me, one of my top five favorite dishes.
-Then it was time to try chicken long rice, a savory soup introduced by the Chinese and made with chicken, onions, ginger, garlic and, you guessed it, long rice.
 Next was Huli-Huli chicken, a classic roadside dish known as "only-in-Hawaii food" by locals.
 It's barbecued chicken, but don't be fooled, this is not average.
 Here, the secret is literally in the sauce — a blend of brown sugar, honey, sherry, sesame oil, ginger, garlic, Sriracha, soy sauce and ketchup.
 I have one word: Scrumptious.
 Another favorite dish was the Molokai uala (sweet potatoes), which was a staple in early Polynesian diets.
 They are simply made, usually baked or roasted with minimal seasoning.
 The ones I tried had shaved coconut on top and were simply delicious.
 Lastly, I felt lucky to try haupia.
 I still have dreams where I'm running toward a tray of this dessert.
 It's a heavenly pudding made with sugar, vanilla and coconut milk, then dusted with toasted coconut.
 Need I say more?

-A Hawaiian luau is an opportunity to learn about a beloved local tradition and share that experience with friends and family.
-It's also a time to celebrate life and your incredible Hawaiian vacation.
-If you're wondering what to wear at a luau in Hawaii, make sure to dress casually and comfortably as you dance the night away.
+First, make sure to dress casually and comfortably as you dance the night away.
 Luaus are informal events that take place outdoors where you will typically sit to eat on the floor, so stretchy fabrics and breezy layers are recommended.
 Bright colors and floral prints will definitely help you dress the part!
 Upon arrival, you will most likely be greeted with a kukui nut or flower lei, these are a sign of affection and being welcomed.
 You should always accept the lei as a sign of respect.

 From start to finish, a Hawaiian luau is a performance.
 Before eating, there will be an imu ceremony.
 The hosts will remove layers of cloth and leaves from the oven to reveal the food you will be eating later at the buffet.
 After the feast, the dancing commences!
-Talented performers will dance in the traditional style, such as the hula, to Hawaiian and Polynesian music.
+Talented performers will dance in the traditional style, such as the hula dance, to Hawaiian and Polynesian music.
 Sometimes, luaus even end with a dazzling Samoan fire dance, marking the end of an incredible experience on your Hawaiian vacation.

 Written By